 Ray Tacquard serves as the Chairman of Kenyan Schools of Hope, integrating regular and consistent contact with Catherine Wangari, the Chairlady for the Kenyan Board of Directors.
 He graduated with a degree in Architectural Engineering from the University of Texas.
 Ray designed and built refrigeration and gas compression systems for the oil, gas, petrochemical and food processing industries before devoting his time to leading mission trips and following God’s opportunity for opening Kenyan Schools of Hope.
-Ray and Flora have been blessed with three childen and eight grandchildren.
+Ray and Flora have been blessed with three children and eight grandchildren.

-Jeanne Carmichael serves as Secretary and Treasurer of Kenyan Schools of Hope.
+Jeanne Carmichael serves as the Treasurer of Kenyan Schools of Hope.
 Her responsibilities include day to day accounting of the non-profit organization, preparing contribution statements for donors, overseeing the preparation of annual tax return documents, and facilitating the transfer of grant funds to Kenya.
 Jeanne is a graduate of the University of Houston with a BBA in Management.
 Her business background is in the area of oilfield equipment manufacturing and commercial real estate development.
 She has three children.
 The concept of Ewaso Osiligi School began as a tribute to her late husband, Alan Carmichael, and has blossomed into so much more than anyone (besides God) anticipated.

 Rev. Chris Singer